SantasHelperOwo/FileExtensionManager/README.md

 ##Future Improvements

-=Some possible improvements:
+Some possible improvements:

--Add a simple GUI for easier use
+Add a simple GUI for easier use
--More advanced categorization (by size, date, metadata) -Batch operations across multiple folders
+More advanced categorization (by size, date, metadata) Batch operations across multiple folders
--Logging or reports of actions performed
+Logging or reports of actions performed
--Packaging as an executable for Windows/macOS/Linux
+Packaging as an executable for Windows/macOS/Linux

 These would make the tool more practical and closer to real-world applications.